turingschool/rethinking_module_one/weaknesses.markdown

 * manage their project development / iteration
 * understand how data is passed and transformed across operations
 * create mental models of arrays, hashes, etc
+* vocabulary => programming mapping
+* solving problems away from code
+* how to write pseudocode